LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 #### Example of unclear characters

-[*NuclearCraft Reactor Builder*](https://www.curseforge.com/minecraft/mc-mods/nuclearcraft-reactor-builder) (with Chinese charatcers in the normal resolution on my device)
+[*NuclearCraft Reactor Builder*](https://www.curseforge.com/minecraft/mc-mods/nuclearcraft-reactor-builder) (with Chinese charatcers in the normal resolution on my device; obviously it contains some hardcode strings too
+)

 ![](images/ncrb_resolution.png)